conda/infrastructure/HOW_WE_USE_GITHUB.md

 Issues will remain in the "Sorting" tab as long as the issue is in an investigatory phase (_e.g._, querying the user for more details, asking the user to attempt other workarounds, other debugging efforts, etc.) and are likely to remain in this state the longest, but should still be progressing over the course of 1-2 weeks.

+For more information on the sorting process, see [Issue Sorting Procedures](#issue-sorting-procedures).

 #### When do items move out of the "Sorting" tab?

+Items move out of the "Sorting" tab once the investigatory phase described in [What is done about the issues in "sorting" mode?](#what-is-done-about-the-issues-in-sorting-mode) has concluded and the sorting engineer has enough information to make a decision about the appropriate resolution schedule for the issue.
 The additional tabs in the project board that the issues can be moved to include the following:

 - **"Support"** - Any issue in the ["Support" tab of the Planning board][project-support] is a request for support and is not a feature request or a bug report.
 All issues considered "support" should include the https://github.com/conda/infra/labels/type%3A%3Asupport label.
 - **"Backlog"** - The issue has revealed a bug or feature request.
 We have collected enough details to understand the problem/request and to reproduce it on our own.
 These issues have been moved into the [Backlog tab of the Planning board][project-backlog] at the end of the sorting rotation during Refinement.
 - **"Closed"** - The issue was closed due to being a duplicate, being redirected to a different project, was a user error, a question that has been resolved, etc.

-#### Where do items go after being sorted?
+#### Where do work tickets go after being sorted?

-All sorted issues will be reviewed by sorting engineers during a weekly Refinement meeting in order to understand how those particular issues fit into the short- and long-term roadmap of `conda`.
-These meetings enable the sorting engineers to get together to collectively prioritize issues, earmark feature requests for specific future releases (versus a more open-ended backlog), tag issues as ideal for first-time contributors, as well as whether or not to close/reject specific feature requests.

 Once issues are deemed ready to be worked on, they will be moved to the [`conda` Backlog tab of the Planning board][project-backlog] on GitHub.
 Once actively in progress, the issues will be moved to the [In Progress tab of the Planning board][project-in-progress] and then closed out once the work is complete.